Thenaveen-hub/Medical/README.md

 4. You can then run this web-application on your Tomcat server --version 9.0 preferred.

-5. Run The _index1.jsp_ File and see the magic
+5. Run The "_index1.jsp_"  File and see the magic

-   ## Issues that proposed system overcomes-
+  > ## Issues that proposed system overcomes-
   - It is digital system rather than paper based.
-   - Inappropriate data keeping (receptionist used register for patients entry and doctor used prescription pad).
+  - Inappropriate data keeping .
   - Time wastage in data storage and retrieval.
   - Human error possibility in maintainance.
   - Patient's were unable to understand prescriptions due to handwriting issue.
   - Durability issues (data may lost if prescriptions goes missing).

 ## Snapshots-